whoadood/drmb/README.md

 ## License

-> You can check out the full license [here](https://github.com/whoadood/slicewars/LICENSE)
+> You can check out the full license [here](https://github.com/toadstool/dont read me bro/LICENSE)

-This project is licensed under the terms of the **MIT** license.
+This project is licensed under the terms of the **TIM** license.